logiclrd/DQD.RealTimeBackup/README.md

 The options are:

-* `Verbosity`: Determines how much output DeltaQ.RTB will write to its console and the main log file.
+* `Verbosity`: Determines how much output DQD.RealTimeBackup will write to its console and the main log file.
 Options are `Verbose`, `Normal` and `Quiet`.
     * `Verbose` displays extended information about most things the service does.
 This can be useful when diagnostic problems and debugging.
     * `Normal` displays basic information about ongoing operations.
     * `Quiet` suppresses most output.
 Only messages that are important to the state of the service or consistency of the data are displayed.
 * `ErrorLogFilePath`: Specifies where _important_ errors are written.
-Default: `/var/log/DeltaQ.RTB.error.log`
+Default: `/var/log/DQD.RealTimeBackup.error.log`
 * `IPCPath`: Specifies where details needed for inter-process communication are written.
-Default: `/run/DeltaQ.RTB`
+Default: `/run/DQD.RealTimeBackup`
-* `IPCUseUNIXSocket`: Specifies whether DeltaQ.RTB should listen for bridge connections on UNIX domain sockets.
+* `IPCUseUNIXSocket`: Specifies whether DQD.RealTimeBackup should listen for bridge connections on UNIX domain sockets.
 The socket will be named `bridge.socket` in the folder identified by `IPCPath`.
 Defaults to true.
-* `IPCUseTCPSocket`: Specifiec whether DeltaQ.RTB should listen for bridge connections on a TCP endpoint.
+* `IPCUseTCPSocket`: Specifiec whether DQD.RealTimeBackup should listen for bridge connections on a TCP endpoint.
 The TCP port number will be written to a file named `bridge-tcp-port` in the folder identified by `IPCPath`.
 Defaults to false.
 * `IPCBindTCPAddress`: Allows the TCP endpoint for IPC to be bound to an address other than localhost.
 This can allow a remote user interface.
 Consider security implications before doing this.
 This parameter has no effect when `IPCUseTCPSocket` is not `true`.
 * `IPCBindTCPPortNumber`: Allows the port number for the TCP endpoint to be fixed.
 By default it is dynamically-assigned.
 This parameter has no effect when `IPCUseTCPSocket` is not `true`.
 * `EnableFileAccessNotify`: Master switch that turns realtime monitoring of the filesystem on/off.